Find Reliable Heat Pump Repair Experts Near You

 Can a heat pump replace both my furnace and AC?

-Yes, a heat pump can replace both your furnace and AC, providing both heating and cooling functions in a single system.
+Yes, a heat pump can replace both your furnace and air conditioner, offering year-round climate control.
 This can be a cost-effective way to upgrade your HVAC system, especially if both your furnace and air conditioner are nearing the end of their lifespans.
-Speak to a contractor in your area about the best approach for your home and needs.
+However, in extremely cold climates, a dual-fuel system (heat pump with backup furnace) might be a more appropriate solution.

 What is a heat pump's COP?